 Each figure should be submitted as a separate file of JPEG or TIFF format with a resolution of at least 300 dots per inch (dpi) and numbered consecutively in Arabic numerals.
 In case of micrographs superimposing a scale bar is preferred over a magnification factor in the figure legend.

-In case of an individual’s photograph, either s/he must not be identifiable by any means or written permission by the individual or for use of the photograph must accompany the manuscript.
-For more details see the “Privacy and Informed Consent” section.
+In case of an individual’s photograph, either s/he must not be identifiable by any means or written permission by the individual or his legal representative/guardian for the use of the photograph must accompany the manuscript.

 If a figure has been published previously, acknowledge the original source and submit written permission from the copyright holder to reproduce it.